VijayPrakashReddy-k/Machine_Learning/README.md

 Recompute the centroids based on the average position of each centroid’s points Iterate till points stop changing assignments to centroids.
 To predict you just find the centroid they are closest to.

+- A key challenge in Clustering is that you have to pre-set the number of clusters.
+This influences the quality of clustering.
+- Unlike Supervised Learning, here one does not have ground truth labels.
+Hence, to check the quality of clustering, one has to use *intrinsic methods,* such as the **within-cluster SSE,** also called **"Distortion".**
+- In the scikit-learn ML library, this value is available via the **inertia_ attribute** after fitting a K-means model.
+- One could plot the Distortion against the number of clusters k.
+Intuitively, if k increases, distortion should decrease.
+This is because the samples will be close to their assigned centroids.
+- This plot is called the Elbow method.
+It indicates the optimum number of clusters at the position of the elbow, the point where distortion begins to increase most rapidly
+- The adjoining Elbow method suggests that k = 3 is the most optimum number of clusters.